Keyboard shortcuts

 The Keel Language

-Keel is a programming language where AI agents are first-class citizens.
+A small, statically-typed language where AI agents are first-class citizens.

 type Urgency = low | medium | high | critical